Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 ![Glucose]({{site.baseurl}}/assets/medopad/glucose.png){:class="img-responsive"}

+The layout used the GutenBerg Diagram as a reference.

 ![Gutenberg]({{site.baseurl}}/assets/medopad/gutenberg.png){:class="img-responsive"}

 - Switch to the next input field upon completing the previous one, and change keyboard "Enter" key to Next to hint users to move on.
 When the last input is done,  keyboard collapses and user can just go hit the primary button.